connorjs/swapi-typespec/CONTRIBUTING.md

 - Using `@resource` adds _all_ REST operations.
 Thus, the spec files explicitly configure `list` and `read` operations because SWAPI only supports those.

+  As a result, this project does not use `@typespec/rest` at all.
+Instead, it only needs `@typespec/http` for the API definitions.

 - Use backticks to escape properties that are TypeSpec keywords.
 For example,
   ```typespec
   `model`: string; // Used in starships.tsp